Djilba Festival 2025

 We invite friends to unwind, dine and connect under the stars.

-Djinda Mereny / Dinner Under the Stars offered an intimate dining experience, an evening of fine dining infused with local Western Australian ingredients, enhanced by a program of exciting art and culture performances.
+Djinda Mereny / Dinner Under the Stars offers an intimate dining experience, an evening of fine dining infused with local Western Australian ingredients, enhanced by a program of exciting art and culture performances.

 Djinda Mereny is the perfect follow-up to the Djilba Social Impact Summit.